advertising

 E. R. Beadle

-What is the difference between unethical and ethical
+What is the difference between unethical and ethical advertising?

-advertising?
-Unethical advertising uses falsehoods to
+Unethical advertising uses falsehoods to deceive the public;

-to deceive the public.
+ethical advertising uses truth to deceive the public.

 Vilhjalmur Stefansson